wp-plugins/launchpad-by-obox/readme.txt

 3. Control the look and feel

 == Changelog ==

+= 1.0.2 =
+* Fixed the broken files from 1.0.1.
+Issues with WP SVN

 = 1.0.1 =
 * Updated folder name from /launchpad to /launchpad-by-obox due to WordPress folder naming convention